rnb3ds/docs-site/docs/en/httpc/api-reference/config.md

 | UserAgent | httpc-test/1.0 |

 :::danger
-This configuration disables TLS verification and SSRF protection. **Only use it for testing.** A security warning is printed when used in non-test environments.
+This configuration disables TLS verification and SSRF protection. **For testing only**.
+Using it outside test environments will print a security warning.
 :::

 ### MinimalConfig